ThinkDataEd/curriculum/docs/unit2/lesson5.md

 lesson, and tell them that we now have another measure of spread – the IQR.
 Pose the following questions to the students:

-    100. What does it mean when the IQR is small? <span style="color:grey">***The middle 50% of heights are close to each other.***</span>
+    100. What does it mean when the IQR is small? <span style="color:grey">***Answer: The middle 50% of heights are close to each other.***</span>

-    100. What does it mean when the IQR is large? <span style="color:grey">***The middle 50% of heights are more spread out.***</span>
+    100. What does it mean when the IQR is large? <span style="color:grey">***Answer: The middle 50% of heights are more spread out.***</span>

 20. Finally, subset the class into introverts and extroverts.
 Ask each group of students (the introverts and